sweet-mustard/schematics/README.md

-**How to use**
+# How to use

-clone repository
+First clone the repository local.

+## In the project folder:

 npm run build
 npm link

+## In a new project

-ng new {uw naam} --collection=@schematics/sweet-mustard De rest werkt zoals een normaal angular project
+ng new name --collection=@schematics/sweet-mustard --moduleName=nameModule

-Wil je de schematics gebruiken voor containers,modules,sandbox aan te maken?
+moduleName flag is for setting a demo module

+## In your angular project:

 npm link @schematics/sweet-mustard

+### Generating a sandbox:

+ng g @schematics/sweet-mustard:sandbox name

+### Generating a container:

-Container: ng g @schematics/sweet-mustard:container {uw naam/path}
+ng g @schematics/sweet-mustard:container name

+### Generating a module, default with routing and sandbox:

-Modules : ng g @schematics/sweet-mustard:module {uw naam/path}
+ng g @schematics/sweet-mustard:module name
-Modules met routing: ng g @schematics/sweet-mustard:module {uw naam/path} --routing Modules met sandbox: ng g @schematics/sweet-mustard:module {uw naam/path} --sandbox
-Sandbox: ng g @schematics/sweet-mustard:sandbox {uw naam/path}